Kathua rape case: 7 accused charged with criminal conspiracy for gang rape, murder

-ON the seventh day of the pre-trial of Kathua gang rape and murder case on Thursday, seven accused men were charged with gang rape, murder, kidnap, criminal conspiracy and other provisions of the Ranbir Penal Code (RBC) of Jammu and Kashmir Constitution by Pathankot District and Sessions Court.
+On the seventh day of the pre-trial of Kathua gang rape and murder case on Thursday, seven accused men were charged with gang rape, murder, kidnap, criminal conspiracy and other provisions of the Ranbir Penal Code (RBC) of Jammu and Kashmir Constitution by Pathankot District and Sessions Court.
 The formal trial will commence from Friday.

 District and Sessions Judge Tejwinder Singh, after completion of the arguments by prosecution and defence sides, is learnt to have framed charges under Sections 120B (Criminal conspiracy), 328 (Causing hurt by means of poison etc with intent to commit an offence), 363 (Kidnapping), 343 (Wrongful confinement…), 376D (Gang rape), 302 (Murder), 301 (Culpable homicide) and 201 (Causing disappearance of evidence of offence) of the Ranbir Penal Code against the seven accused.
 All these charges will be read with 120B (Criminal conspiracy).